 Since every situation is different we do not have a set number of times a couple can be seen by one of our therapists.
 However, CAPS treatment philosophy is based on a brief treatment model.

 The counseling starts by setting goals for treatment.
-The counselor will support a couple in communicating needs and finding ways to express themselves.
+The counselor will support students in communicating needs and finding ways to express themselves.

-CAPS has several staff who are trained and specialize in relationship/couples counseling.
+CAPS has several staff who are trained and specialize in relationship counseling.
 CAPS staff are psychologist and social workers.
 For more about our staff, please visit our “Meet The Staff” page.

-Couples counseling is not for everyone.
+Relationship counseling is not for everyone.
 Your partner(s) can attend individual counseling at CAPS (if they are a student, or in the community if a non-student).
-All partners need to be present to conduct a Couples counseling session.
+All partners need to be present to conduct a relationship counseling session.

 There are several good counselors in the community.
 CAPS staff are able to refer you to a community provider in an Initial Consultation or First Counseling Appointment.
 We encourage you to check out our Community Provider Database and search “Couples” in the Speciality filter.